PseudoDesign/pseudo-design-linux-dev/docs/intro.md

 Being an open source project, documentation is tedious and lacking.

+Technical debt can snowball fast, where a "bad" Yocto project can take 10x longer to develop for than a "good" project.

 It's tempting to choose alternatives for your project structure, but all paths lead to Yocto:

 * Rolling your own build system...